play video

 An Example of Trust Compliance

-This example includes the three-way summary page, the client ledger, the general ledger, and bank account reconciliation reports.
+This video below walks through an actual IOLTA trust account reconciliation package, including the three-way summary page, the client ledger, the general ledger, and the bank account reconciliation.

-It also explains how the client balance, general ledger balance, and reconciled bank account balance must all match.
+It shows how the client ledger balance, the general ledger balance, and the reconciled bank statement balance must all agree, and what the completed documents look like sitting in front of an auditor.

 List of Approved IOLTA Banks in Hawaii